mahisha26r/Emotion-Cause-Analysis-in-Conversations/README.md

 Mahisha Ramesh
 Shaina Mehta
 Vatsal Lakhmani
-Mayank Jha

 Contribution of Each Team Member in the Project (Will be Updated as the Project Progresses):

 Shaina Mehta - Done the problem formulation, performed Emotion Recognition From The Cause Utterances and Candidate Cause Identification and helped write the report.
 Mahisha Ramesh - Done the problem formulation, performed the Emotion Recognition in Conversation Task and helped in report writing and poster making.
 Vatsal Lakhmani - Done the problem formulation, performed the Emotion Recognition in Conversation Task and helped in report writing and poster making.
-Mayank Jha - Contribution has yet to be known since there was no contact with him during the final submission days.

-Note: Due to some circumstances, all the files submitted by other team members has to be submitted by me (Shaina Mehta).

-The final updated project Report Links (not submitted on GC): https://github.com/shaina-12/NLP-Project---Group-25/blob/main/25_Project_Report_Updated.pdf, https://docs.google.com/document/d/1BwOsAD_W6piNjv9Z83tOh9gvnI3r0lEQ4hIVQzAIBak/edit